Mayo Clinic Health System

 Myth 6: Varicose vein treatment is painful.

 You may have heard stories about treatments in the past that included vein stripping or other invasive procedures.
 These painful treatments often had scarring and a longer recovery time.
-Technology has advanced, and there are many minimally invasive treatment options that can make a difference.
+Technology has advanced, and many minimally invasive treatment options are available that can make a difference.

 Radiofrequency or laser ablation surgeries produce good results with little downtime.
 In these treatments, heat or light is used to damage the inside of the vein, ultimately causing it to collapse and fade away.
 Another option is sclerotherapy, which injects a solution that causes the vein to collapse.
 The process of destroying the veins begins immediately.
 Most people see full results in about two months with minor discomfort and no downtime.

-There are many treatment options, so the first step is to decide that you want to treat this issue.
-Talk with your health care provider about vein issues you are experiencing.
+Many treatment options are available, so the first step is to decide that you want to treat this issue.
+Talk with your health care professional about vein issues you're experiencing.

 Topics in this Post